-Childcare vouchers are an employee benefit available to all eligible working parents
+Childcare vouchers are an employee benefit for all eligible working parents

 The part of your gross salary you exchange for childcare vouchers is tax-free and exempt from National Insurance contributions (NI).
 Because of this, you can make savings of up to £933* a parent, a year.

 It doesn’t cost you anything to sign up for childcare vouchers and the scheme applies whatever rate of tax you pay.
-What’s more, both parents can request childcare vouchers, giving a potential family saving of £1,866** a year!
+What’s more, both parents can request childcare vouchers, which means your family could save up to £1,866** a year!

-All registered childcare settings can accept childcare vouchers as a method of payment for children up to the age of 16^, including:
+All registered childcare providers can accept childcare vouchers as a method of payment, including:

 - Au pairs